emtiu/freebsd-outerbase/README.md

 #### basic Boot Environments support
 There is some support for Boot Environments (BE) in the inner base system.
 They can be created and managed normally with `bectl(8)` or `beadm(1)`.

 When a BE is activated, the name of the corresponding zfs datset is set in the zpool's `bootfs` property.
 When a regular bootloader boots from the pool, it it looks for the system in that dataset and mounts it at `/`.
 When `/root/unlock.sh` has imported the zpool that contains the inner base, it also reads the zpool's `bootfs` property and sets `vfs.root.mountfrom` accordingly.

-When `reboot -r` is issued, the system reboots with that dataset as the new `/`, much the same as a normal boot.
+**However, there is one important difference to keep in mind:** When activating a BE, you must manually set the `canmount=on` property on the BE for the next boot, and set `canmount=noauto` for all others.
+If you fail to do this, the inner base will be inoperable after unlocking.
+Luckily, this condition can be fixed by running `sh unlock -n` and setting the appropriate properties from the outer base.

-The main difference with this setup is that `/boot` is not part of the inner base system, since it must reside on the outer base UFS partition.
+Another difference with this setup is that `/boot` is not part of the inner base system, since it must reside on the outer base UFS partition.
 Therefore, `/boot` is not covered by BE protection when doing upgrades for example.

-Otherwise, BEs should work as expected, but haven't been exhaustively tested.

 ### characteristics of the installed systems
 These are the unique/surprising/nonstandard properties of the systems installed by this install script.
 For tunable options, see **variables in the install script** above.
 For a description of the booting process, see **installing** and **booting and unlocking** above.